 Now that I work from home I am concentrating on keeping my animals on a schedule which will also serve me well.
 Having a calendar is a big deal right now.
 My previous jobs were so fast paced that if it was on my desk, it needed to be done.
-Life isn’t fast paced anymore and I’m the only one in charge so it’s up to me to make sure the household is being managed.
+Life isn’t fast-paced anymore and I’m the only one in charge so it’s up to me to make sure the household is being managed.
 In the middle this transition I have two furbabies sensing the change.
 I’m still working on a new normal, but know it is important to keep your animals on a schedule too.

 Our day starts later than it used to, but that seems to be working for Cooper and Niblet.
 The boys have taken after Mom and are not fond of early mornings.
 I feed them while my coffee is brewing so the day starts off right.
 While it is a challenge to maintain a strict schedule, it is helpful to you and your pet.
-You both get exercise, your pet gets attention and hopefully it grounds you both at the start or end your day.
+You both get exercise, your pet gets attention and hopefully, it grounds you both at the start or end of your day.

 - 8am-9am – Breakfast/walk

 - 5pm-6pm – Dinner/walk

 - 6pm-11pm – Downtime/hopefully work is done/potty break for Coop

 When you keep to your routine you earn more respect as their leader.
 I also believe it helps strengthen your bond.
 So far, Cooper and Niblet seem much happier by having me work from home.
 Cooper is seeing more of me, but his walk schedule hasn’t changed that much.
 However, he and Niblet are both enjoying more play time and more activity in the house.
 Of course, since Mom is home so they get more attention.
 My guess is that your kids react the same way when you’re home or on vacation.
 They get more snuggles! 🙂